 SEVP has confirmed that F-1 students are eligible to temporarily engage in distance-learning in or out of the US., so you may wish to return to your home country to continue your SJCC studies while courses are online due to COVID-19.
 However, please take into consideration your visa validity and travel risks including restrictions before you decide to return home.
 Please reach out to our program if you are considering this option.
 We will review inquiries case-by-case and arrange to sign your Form I-20 for travel outside the U.S. if you are eligible.

 What If I Want to Return To My Home Country and Not Resume My Studies Online?
 What Should I Do?

 Students must maintain a full-course load to remain in active F-1 status.
 If you plan to return home and are unable to continue your studies online there, please contact us via email or phone so we can advise you of the next steps.
 We will work with you on terminating your I-20 record and discuss options such as Leave of Absence (LOA) if you wish to return to the U.S. in the future.

 If you plan to return to the U.S. within 5 months to resume your studies, we will request to reactivate your current I-20.
 Please make sure that your F-1 visa is still valid and you have not entered the U.S. under another visa category during this leave of absence.
 If you remain outside of the U.S. for more than 5 months, you must obtain a new I-20 (new SEVIS number) and apply for a new F-1 visa to re-enter the U.S.

 Can I Leave San Jose To Stay With Family/Friends In Another City, County, State in the U.S.?

-San Jose is under a “Shelter in Place” order until May 3, 2020, meaning that residents should only leave their residence if it is “essential.”
+San Jose is under a “Shelter in Place” order through the end of May, 2020, meaning that residents should only leave their residence if it is “essential.”
 For more information on what is deemed “essential,” please see the FAQs from The County of Santa Clara for more information.
 FAQ link here

 Can I Still Apply For OPT/CPT?